Pete Moore (composer)

-Pete Moore (20 August 1924 – 1 December 2013) was a British composer and arranger for a string of famous artistes from the 1950s onwards.
+Pete Moore (20 August 1924 – 1 December 2013) was a British composer and arranger for a string of famous artists from the 1950s onwards.

+Early life

 Born in Essex, England, Moore studied composition and arranging privately for approximately ten years with three teachers.
 These were Alfred Nieman (who was on the staff at the Guildhall School of Music, London), Henry Geehl and a certain "Dr. Cook" who was probably another staff member at one of the London music colleges.

+Career

 His first job was playing piano in a pub.
 In 1949 he joined Teddy Foster's band, and then played with Ken Macintosh, Vic Lewis, Frank Cordell and Norrie Paramor.
 By 1958, he worked with such greats as Bing Crosby, Fred Astaire, Johnny Mercer, Gene Kelly, Peggy Lee, Frankie Laine, Connie Francis and Peter Sellers, amongst others, on all manner of broadcasts and recordings.
 He frequently collaborated with record producer Ken Barnes.

+In the 1960s and the 1970s he made several easy listening records under his name or the name of Pete Moore and His Orchestra, usually recording covers of the pop hits of the day.
+He recorded for Pye Records and Rediffusion.

 As a composer, he wrote themes for many TV commercials, including such famous brands as Coca-Cola and Lux Toilet Soap, in addition to numerous songs recorded by such artists as Crosby, Lee, Laine and Astaire.
 However, it is his composition "Asteroid" – the famous theme for Pearl & Dean's cinema advertisements – that remains his most familiar and most successful composition.
 Apart from being heard every day on cinema screens in the UK, it is constantly featured around the world in commercials and documentaries.
-For many people, the very sound of its "pa-papa-pa" fanfare spells "cinema".
 It has also been sampled by modern-day pop artists and enjoyed chart success on more than one occasion.
 Pearl & Dean's signature tune is one of the most famous tracks played in British movie houses.

 The Pearl & Dean anthem "Asteroid" is just 28 seconds long.
 The original screen titles featured graphics intended to emulate advertising panels flashing past as if the viewer was being sucked into the very screen.
 By the early 1990s, commercials and trailers were given the full stereo treatment, but the original "Asteroid" was only ever produced purely as a mono track.
 Remarkably, not only was the original composer/producer tracked down, but Moore was also able to locate two of the three original male singers who could still replicate their vocal parts three decades on.